tall15421542-lab/ticket-master/README.md

 external-http   gke-l7-regional-external-managed   35.206.193.99   True         14m
 internal-http   gke-l7-rilb                        10.140.0.41     True         14m
 ```
-You can run load test from:
+You can run a load test from:
-1. The Local machine, send requests to `external-http` ip address.
+1. The Local machine sends requests to the `external-http` IP address.
-2. The Google Compute Engine within the same VPC, send requests to `internal-http` ip address.
+2. The Google Compute Engine within the same VPC, send requests to the `internal-http` IP address.

 ### Smoke Test
-The objective of smoke test is to
+The objective of the smoke test is to
 1. Verify that the setup is free of basic configuration or runtime errors.
 2. Allow the system to initialize and establish connections with Kafka and the Schema Registry.
 ```